thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 {% endraw %}
 {% endhighlight %}

-The parenthesis simply tell Angular that the expression inside the symbols is an event name that it needs to add an event listener for. `statement()` is simply the statement expression that gets executed whenever such an event is fired on that element.
+The parentheses simply tell Angular that the expression inside the symbols is an event name that it needs to add an event listener for. `statement()` is simply the statement expression that gets executed whenever such an event is fired on that element.
 Having such a generic binding, all directives that intercepted for us in AngularJS will go away in Angular 2.
 This framework is getting simpler and simpler.

 **Event Bubbling**